auth0/docs/articles/client-platforms/jquery/01-login.md

 ### 3. Implement the login

-To implement the login, call the `.show()` method of Auth0's `lock` instance when a user clicks the login button.
+To implement the login, call the `.show()` method of Auth0's `Lock` instance when a user clicks the login button.

 ${snippet(meta.snippets.use)}